andRiott7/vuttr/README.md

 # VUTTR - Very Useful Tools to Remember

+The application is a simple repository to manage tools with their respective names, links, descriptions and tags.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 The repository width the bundle to start the project can be find [here].